cosball/mvp_db_api/README.md

-# Cosball MVP DB API
+# Scan Demo DB API
 This is the MongoDB API.
-All access to the Cosball Mongo DB pass through this API Server.
+All access to the Vault Mongo DB pass through this API Server.

 ## Environment Setup ##
 1. Install MongoDB database in your local machine.